How Properties Are Set

 As said before, it is possible to put a Frank config in the classes

-folder of a Frank, although this is considered bad practice.
-This Frank config only uses the classpath properties and the system properties, the system properties taking precedence.
+folder of a Frank application, although this is considered bad practice.
+This Frank config only uses the application properties and the system properties, the system properties taking precedence.

 Property files